Gianluigi Buffon: 2011–2014: New era of dominance in Serie A

 On 23 January 2013, Buffon signed a contract extension with Juventus, keeping him at the club until 2015.
 On 27 January 2013, Buffon was awarded the Serie A Goalkeeper of the Year award for the eighth time in his career.
-Juventus retained their Serie A title that season, and finished the league with the best defence, as Buffon conceded just 19 goals.
-The league victory allowed Buffon to lift the Serie A trophy as captain for the first time.
-Juventus were eliminated in the semi-finals of the Coppa Italia to winners Lazio, and in the quarter-finals of the Champions League to winners Bayern Munich.
+Juventus retained their Serie A title that season, and finished the league with the least goals conceded, with just 19 goals.

-On 18 August 2013, Juventus began the 2013–14 season by defending their Supercoppa Italiana title, at the Stadio Olimpico in Rome.
-Juventus defeated Lazio 4–0, with Buffon keeping a clean sheet in the competition for the first time; Buffon was praised for making several saves.
-On 24 November, Buffon made his 500th appearance in Serie A, keeping a clean sheet in a 2–0 away win against Livorno.
-On 6 December, Buffon recorded his seventh consecutive clean sheet, and his ninth of the season; as a result, he bettered his previous personal record of 568 minutes without conceding a goal in Serie A, going 640 minutes without being beaten in the Italian League.
-Buffon was finally beaten by Maximiliano Moralez in a 4–1 win over Atalanta, after going 745 minutes without conceding a goal in Serie A, and equalling Luca Marchegiani's sixth-best unbeaten streak in Serie A history.
+Buffon kept a clean sheet in the Supercoppa Italiana for the first time against Lazio in August 2013.
+On 24 November, Buffon made his 500th appearance in Serie A, keeping a clean sheet against Livorno.
+Buffon conceded a goal against Atalanta, setting a personal best of 745 minutes without goal concession in Serie A and equalling Luca Marchegiani's sixth-best unbeaten streak in Serie A history.
 Buffon was nominated for the 2013 FIFPro XI and the 2013 Ballon d'Or for his performances throughout the calendar year.

-In 2013, Buffon was once again named the second best goalkeeper in the world by IFFHS, behind Manuel Neuer.
-His performances earned him the Juventus player of the month award for December 2013.
-On 16 March 2014, Buffon saved the 20th penalty of his career in a 1–0 away win over Genoa, equalising Dino Zoff's 476 appearances for Juventus as the club's fifth all-time appearance holder.
+In 2013, Buffon was named the second best goalkeeper in the world by IFFHS, behind Manuel Neuer.
+He earned the Juventus player of the month award for December 2013.
+On 16 March 2014, Buffon saved the 20th penalty of his career in a 1–0 away win over Genoa, equalling Dino Zoff's 476 appearances for Juventus as the club's fifth all-time appearance holder.
 Buffon lifted the Serie A title for the third consecutive year, captaining the team to their 30th league title.

-During the 2013–14 season, Juventus managed an Italian-record of 102 points, including a Serie A record of 33 victories; Juventus finished with the best defence of the league, yet again.
-Buffon managed 89 saves and 18 clean sheets in 33 appearances during the Serie A season, and conceded 19 goals.
-Juventus were eliminated in the group stage of the Champions League, although they later managed to reach the semi-finals of the Europa League, losing to Benfica.
-Buffon was chosen as part of the 2013–14 Europa League Team of the Season for his performances throughout the tournament.
+Juventus finished the 2013–14 season with the least goals conceded in the league, and Buffon managed 89 saves and 18 clean sheets in 33 appearances, conceding 19 goals.
+Buffon was chosen for the 2013–14 Europa League Team of the Season for his performances throughout the tournament.
 On 1 July 2014, Buffon signed a contract extension that would keep him at the club until 2017.